2026 Baden-Württemberg state election: Leading candidates

 Cem Özdemir, first elected to the Bundestag for Alliance 90/The Greens in 1994, and who has served as a Member of the European Parliament and Federal Minister but never as a state parliamentarian, announced on October 25, 2024, his intention to run as the Greens' lead candidate in the 2026 Baden-Württemberg state election and to become Minister-President of the state.
-On May 24, 2025, the state party conference selected him as the lead candidate.
+On 24 May 2025, the state party conference selected him as the lead candidate, with place 2 on the list.
+The Green Party has a policy of electing only women to odd number list places, starting with Thekla Walker as number 1 on the list.
 In mid-May 2025, Manuel Hagel was chosen as the CDU's lead candidate for the 2026 state election, while Andreas Stoch was nominated by the SPD.
-AfD state leader Markus Frohnmaier will lead his party’s campaign for the state election as the candidate for Minister-President but is not running for a state parliament seat; Emil Sänze heads the AfD’s state list.
+AfD state leader Markus Frohnmaier led his party’s campaign for the state election as the candidate for Minister-President but is not running for a state parliament seat; Emil Sänze headed the AfD’s state list.

+Debates

+Local public TV station SWR Fernsehen staged a debate on 24 February 2026 as a "truel" of three candidates, from the parties that poll over 20%.
+The wording Triell had been introduced before the 2021 German federal election.